 What the studies say

 A new study from the USA has also found that the chances of pregnancy and live birth do increase significantly with every extra fertilised egg available.
-But, only up to a total of nine and decline after that.
+But, only up to a total of nine, with chances actually declining after that.

 However, it's important to note that these results were calculated from more than 15,000 treatments in a first fresh cycle - and only with a single blastocyst transfer.

-The delivery rates were not calculated cumulatively.
-Fresh plus subsequent frozen cycles, which tend to be a more realistic measure of success today.
+The delivery rates did not calculate cumulatively fresh plus subsequent frozen cycles, which tend to be a more realistic measure of success today.
 The calculation was also based on fertilised and not freshly collected eggs.

-“more eggs mean the likelihood of more embryos for transfer or storage.
-Also, a better chance of having older embryos (blastocysts) for transfer”
+In an egg collection, more eggs mean the likelihood of more embryos for transfer or storage.
+Also, a better chance of having older embryos (blastocysts) for transfer

 A study from 2018 checked the records of almost 15,000 patients in several clinics in Europe.
 They found cumulative outcomes continuing to improve with an ever-increasing number of eggs available.
 The outcomes reached a delivery rate of 70% when more than 25 eggs were retrieved at the first egg collection cycle.